openziti/ziti-doc/docusaurus/docs/guides/Local_Gateway/EdgeTunnel.md

 ![Diagram](/img/local_gw/LocalGW29.png)

 ## 4.7 Create Edge-Router-Policy and Public Edge-Router
-The Tunnellers need to connect to Public Edge-Router to pass traffic as depict in the network diagram.
+The Tunnellers need to connect to Public Edge-Router to pass traffic as depict in the [network diagram](#11-network-description).

-If you decided to create another Edge-Router for your testing, you can follow guide "[Ziti-Edge-Router as Gateway](/docs/guides/Local_Gateway/EdgeRouter/)" to setup your edge router.

-Once your edge router is setup, make sure it is assigned to all identities.
-The easiest way to accomplish this is to set your edge router's attribute to "#public".

-The quickstart already created an public router and edge-router-policy.
+**The quickstart already created an public router and the edge-router-policy.**

 ![Diagram](/img/local_gw/LocalGW30.png)

+If you need to create a public Edge-Router, you can follow [this guide](#a1-create-public-edge-router).
+If you need to create an edge-router-policy, you can follow [this guide](#a2-create-edge-router-policy).

 ## 4.8 Test the service